wizards-of-lua/wizards-of-lua/README.md

 More information about this mod is available at the [Wizards of Lua homepage](http://www.wizards-of-lua.net).

 ## How to Contribute Ideas
 If you have any nice idea that you think this mod could benefit from please feel free to tell us about it.
 You can post ideas, feature requests, questions, or bug reports using the [issue tracker](https://github.com/wizards-of-lua/wizards-of-lua/issues).

-Before you post anything, please make sure that you search not only open issues but also [close issues](https://github.com/wizards-of-lua/wizards-of-lua/pulls?q=is%3Aclosed%20) for simmilar posts to prevent duplicate posts.
+Before you post anything, please make sure that you search not only open issues but also [closed issues](https://github.com/wizards-of-lua/wizards-of-lua/pulls?q=is%3Aclosed%20) for simmilar posts to prevent duplicate posts.

 ## How to Contribute Source Code
 We really welcome code contributions, but please be aware that we are a bit 'picky'.
 We won't include things that we think are not matching our vision of this project.

 This mod is based on Forge, which is a framework for creating and running Minecraft mods based on the Java version of Minecraft.
 To contribute source code to this project you should be familiar with Java 8, Forge, Lua, and Gradle.

-Please not that is project is a spare time project.
-If you post an issue or create a pull request please give us some time to react.
+Please note that is project is a spare time project.
+If you post an issue or create a pull request, please give us some time to react.

 ## How to Setup a Local Development Environment for Eclipse
 Download the project sources using Git from the command line: